jinwuxia/2020possibledepdata/README.md

 This file lists the benchmarks collected from execution traces.

+## 3. dependencies-from-stubs

+This folder contains the data for several projects and the corresponding stub projects.
+The stub projects contains Python code with type annotations.

+1)**projects-with-stubs.csv**

+It lists the projects which have stub files.
+The code URLs, Stub URL, and versions are also provided.

+2)**stub-deps**

+Each subfolder corresponds to one project, including:

+$*-P1.json$ contains the $P_1$ possible dependencies extracted from the methods in ASE work.

+$*-stub-P1.json$ contains the $P_1$ possible dependencies extracted from the stub files.

+3)**dependency-summary.csv**

+This file illustrates the dependency extraction results, comparing ASE method (see (D(ase)) vs. the updated method (see D(ase+stub)).

 ## Please reference our paper when you use this dataset.
 @inproceedings{2020ase-jin,
 	title={Exploring the Architectural Impact of Possible Dependencies in Python Software},